best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 ```
 ````
-Next we can apply mean imputation by setting the strategy argument to "mean".
+Next, we can apply mean imputation by setting the strategy argument to "mean".
 But first, we need to enforce new column types as double or float so that we can include a mutate statement first to initialise.
 Note that you could also use "median" as the strategy argument in the below code.

 ````{tabs}
 ```{code-tab} py